diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 ## I've got some data, but how do I access it?

 In order to store, save and access any of this gig information we needed a database and a way of interacting with it.
 In the spirit of KISS we put a little REST API over the database mainly to federate the features we could support.
-For example in the future it would be great to allow users to add their own gigs to the database.
-Rather than rebuilding that functionality in the bot, accounting for duplicates, formatting and everything else required, a simple call to the same API used by the scraper ensures seamless consistency.
+For example, in the future it would be great to allow users to add their own gigs to the database.
+Rather than rebuilding that functionality in the bot or a website, having to accounting for duplicates, formatting and everything else required, a simple call to the same API used by the scraper ensures seamless consistency.

 As it currently stands Zoot's API supports: